-Each school has a health aide who is responsible for administering emergency treatment, giving medications, monitoring immunization records and protecting the general health of students.
+School health aides are responsible for administering emergency treatment, giving medications, monitoring immunization records and protecting the general health of students.
 Prescribed medications dispensed by the health aide must be brought to school by an adult in the original container with the student's name on it.
 No student is to carry any type of medication or give it to other students.
 All medications are to be kept in the health aide's office and dispensed by the health aide.
 If your child has a health problem that may require special attention or treatment during school hours, please be sure to discuss the situation with the health aide and the classroom teachers each school year.